SEPTIMA POINSETTE CLARK (1898 - 1987)

 When Septima graduated from sixth grade, there was no public high school for black children in Charleston.
 Nevertheless, she passed an exam that allowed her to begin attending 9th grade at Avery Academy, a high school founded by missionaries from Massachusetts.
 Initially all of her teachers were white women whom she admired and sought to emulate.
 In 1914, two years before Septima's graduation, the first black teachers were hired at Avery, and this undoubtedly nurtured her desire to teach.

 There was no money for Septima to continue her studies once she graduated from Avery.
-Thus at 18, she passed an exam that qualified her to teach in the rural community of Johns Island.
-After three years in this position, she returned to teach at Avery, where she used her earnings to attend Benedict College in Columbia part time.
-She eventually went on to earn her master's degree at Hampton Institute in Virginia.
+Thus at 18, she passed an exam that qualified her to teach children in the rural community of Johns Island.
+Perhaps as importantly, in the evenings she voluntarily taught adults literacy and basic skills, as South Carolina sought to suppress Black participation in the electoral process by requiring voters be able to read, write, and explain the state constitution.
+With few resources, Clark often used the Sears catalog as a teaching tool.
+After three years in this position, she returned to teach at Avery.

-She then went to Tennessee and began teaching at the Highlander Folk School, teaching illiterate sharecroppers to read, fill out driver's license exams and voter registration forms, sign checks and complete order forms from the Sears catalog.
+She then went to Tennessee and began teaching at the Highlander Folk School, teaching illiterate sharecroppers to read, fill out driver's license exams and voter registration forms, and sign checks.
 This was especially important as some states required literacy and the ability to interpret portions of the U.S. Constitution as prerequisites to voting.
-One of her students at Highlander was Rosa Parks (at right).

-She and her cousin extended the Highlander concept into "Citizenship School," essentially, empowering the black community by not only teaching them how to read and write, but also engendering pride in one's self and one's culture and an understanding of one's rights as a U.S. citizens.
 This was the crossroads of her most important work with MLK, teaching people how to act collectively and protest nonviolently against racism.
 It has been estimated that by 1969, Mrs. Clark had been instrumental in registering 700,000 voters.

 Upon her retirement, Mrs. Clark sued for reinstatement of the pension she lost when she was fired in 1956.
 She got it and went on to serve two terms on the Charleston County School Board, the same institution that had fired her so long ago.
 She was also awarded the Order of the Palmetto, South Carolina's highest civilian honor.